tom-krieger/cis_security_hardening/README.md

 Gathering information can sometime consume a lot of time.
 Gathering those facts during Puppet runs would have a significat impact on the time consumed by a Puppet run.
 Therefore some facts are only gathered once a day using cron jobs.
 The `cis_security_hardening` module installes the following cron jobs to collect information and provide the information to the fact scripts creating the `cis_security_hardening` fact.

-#### Cron /etc/cron.d/system-file-permissions.cron

-This cron job runs a verrify for rpm or dpkg packages and checks for changes file permissions and so on.

-#### Cron /etc/cron.d/unowned-files.cron

-This cron job searches for unowned and ungrouped files.

-#### Cron /etc/cron.d/world-writebale-files.cron
+#### Cron /etc/cron.d/sticky-world-writebale.cron

-This cron job searches for world writable files.
+This cron job searches for world writable files with sticky bit.

-#### Cron /etc/cron.daily/suid-audit

-Search for s-uid programs to create auditd rules for those binaries.

 ## Usage